 Rotating database certificates when SSL enforcement is enabled

 When SSL enforcement is enabled on your database server, do not perform the RDS certificate rotation directly using AWS tools, as this can lead to a service degradation or an outage of the respective resource.
-Use the options provided by CDP Public Cloud to perform the required RDS certificate rotation instead.
+Use the options provided by Cloudera Public Cloud to perform the required RDS certificate rotation instead.

 Required role (Data Lakes): EnvironmentAdmin